Ricardosgeral/relier/README.md

 However, **in addition**, it is possible to send data to [Google Sheets](https://www.google.com/sheets/about/), if a valid *service_creds.JSON* file is provided (see instructions in *Software Installation > server* section).
-This functionality allows **Live monitoring** of the data being placed in the sheets.
+This functionality allows **Live monitoring** of the data being placed in the Google sheets.

 **To enable 'Google sheets'**
 -  Select the appropriate option:
-   + In the *touchscreen GUI* > *Settings* page > activate the (only) checkbox.
+   + In the *touchscreen GUI* > *Settings* > activate the (only) checkbox.
    + In *inputs.ini* file > ensure that *google_sheets = yes*.

-- Provide name for the *Spreadsheet* and for the *Worksheet*:
+- Provide names for the *Spreadsheet* and for the *Worksheet*:
-   + In the *touchscreen GUI* > *Settings* page > Give a name to the  spreadsheet (the worksheet name will be the tittle of the CSV filename).
+   + In the *touchscreen GUI* > *Settings*  > *Spreadsheet* (the *Worksheet* name = *CSV filename*).
-   + In *inputs.ini* file > spreadsheet name is defined by parameter *googlesh* and worksheet name by *filename*.
+   + In *inputs.ini* file > Spreadsheet name = *googlesh*, and Worksheet name = *filename*.

-- Provide a valid email, since a link to access the spreadsheet will be shared via email at the start of each test
+- Provide a valid email, since a link to access the spreadsheet will be shared via email at the start of each test.
-   + In the *touchscreen GUI* > *Settings* page > Add email
+   + In the *touchscreen GUI* > *Settings* > Add email
    + In *inputs.ini* file > use parameter *share_email*

 **Additional notes:**

-- If the spreadsheet/worksheet provided by the user already exists, the data that was in that worksheet will be deleted (**Attention!**).
+- If the *Spreadsheet/Worksheet* provided by the user already exists, the data that was in that worksheet will be deleted (**Attention!**).
-However, when a new worksheet name is provided in an already existing spreadsheet, a new sheet is added.
+However, when a new Worksheet name is provided in an already existing Spreadsheet, a new sheet is added.
-This means that you can have a single spreadsheet with different tests organized in different worksheets.
+This means that you can have a single Spreadsheet with different tests organized in different Worksheets (preferable).
 - If internet connection is lost during a test, the software will raise an error and stop recording data! (**be aware!**).

 ## Troubleshooting

-- The following warning is expected: 'grep: /dev/fd/63: No such file or directory' at the end of
+- The following warning is expected: *'grep: /dev/fd/63: No such file or directory'* at the end of
 $ *sudo ./raspbian-post-install.sh*.
+Ignore it.
-- Don't forget to obtain and replace the content of the file **service_creds.json**, as indicated above, or the program will not start!
+- Don't forget to obtain and replace the content of the file **service_creds.json**, as indicated above, or the program may not start!
 - The inspection of the **cronlog** file ($ *sudo nano /home/pi/LerAS/logs/cronlog*) may be helpful for detecting any eventual bugs during the software installation process.
 - To check if the *Analog-to-Digital Converter* (ADC - ADS1115 chip) is properly connected via I2C, you can do **$ sudo i2cdetect -y 1**.
  You should see number **48** in the matrix (row 40, column 8).
- Otherwise, something is not connected correctly, or I2C protocol has not been enabled (the bash file *raspbian-post-install.sh* run in installation is supposed to do that).
+ Otherwise, something is not connected correctly, or I2C protocol has not been enabled (the bash file *raspbian-post-install.sh* should have done that).
-- If you want to check if the services units running on reboot/shutdown are active do:
+- If you want to check if the Linux service units running on reboot/shutdown are active do:
   + $ *sudo systemctl status rcshut*
   + $ *sudo systemctl status shutdown_button*

 ## Licence
+Copyright (c) 2018 Ricardo Correia dos Santos

 By using this acquisition system (Software and/or Hardware) you agree with the [licence conditions](LICENSE).